Kyaiktiyo Pagoda

 Kyaiktiyo Pagoda, Buddhist pagoda in Mon State, Myanmar.

-A Buddhist hermit received a strand of Buddha's hair and gave it to a king, who built this small pagoda to preserve the sacred relic.
+A Buddhist hermit received a hair of the Buddha and presented it to a king, who then built this small pagoda to house the relic.
+The structure has served as a pilgrimage destination for centuries, drawing visitors who come to honor the sacred strand believed to rest inside.

 Unusual landmarks and natural sites across the globe